It can’t be denied that headphones have become a mainstay in everyone’s lives.

 - It has a sharpened quality that makes each sound crisp.

-When it comes to genres, QC15 is the right choice if you’re into bass-heavy music.
+When it comes to genres, I’d recommend the QC15 if you’re into bass-heavy music.

 However, QC25 is the set for you if you prefer jazz or indie music since it has greater clarity in the mid-range and lower tones.

-While both headphones have a commendable noise cancellation feature, QC25 is the obvious winner here.
+While both headphones have a commendable noise-cancellation feature, I’d say QC25 is the obvious winner here.

 Despite the fact that the QC15 was one of the first headphones to provide this feature, it has grown out of date in the face of newer, more technologically advanced models.

-In fact, we’d argue that QC25 has surpassed the noise-canceling capabilities of QC15 today.
+In fact, I’d argue that QC25 has SURPASSED the noise-canceling capabilities of QC15 today.

 Because it blocks out 85% of the ambient noises, such headphones are suitable for highly noisy locations such as public transportation, working out in the gym, accepting calls in public, and so on.